 Blood type B candidates, a blood group more common in underrepresented minorities, have longer kidney waiting times.
 In December 2014, the new Kidney Allocation System (KAS) became effective, including Policy 8.5.D: Allocation of Kidneys by Blood Type, which allows for blood types A, non-A1 and AB, non-A1B kidneys to be transplanted to blood type B recipients who meet certain criteria.
-1 Allocation of deceased donor kidneys from blood group A, non-A1 and AB, non-A1B to blood group B kidney recipients has improved transplant rates among disadvantaged blood group B patients with equivalent long-term graft outcomes compared to blood type compatible transplants.2, 3 However, the 18 month KAS post-implementation data analysis revealed that an overwhelming majority of transplant programs (82 percent) do not perform any non-A1/non-A1B (A2/A2B) transplants and that overall transplant programs have not taken advantage of this policy change, which provides greater access to deceased donor kidneys for disadvantaged blood group B candidates.4 Further, a 2016 OPTN/UNOS Minority Affairs Committee (MAC) survey to all active U.S. kidney transplant programs revealed that many programs cited difficulty in establishing a protocol for patient enrollment as the major barrier to performing these transplants.
+Allocation of deceased donor kidneys from blood group A, non-A1 and AB, non-A1B to blood group B kidney recipients has improved transplant rates among disadvantaged blood group B patients with equivalent long-term graft outcomes compared to blood type compatible transplants.
+However, the 18 month KAS post-implementation data analysis revealed that, despite these comparable outcomes, an overwhelming majority of transplant programs (82 percent) do not perform any non-A1/non-A1B (A2/A2B) transplants and that overall transplant programs have not taken advantage of this policy change.
+Further, a 2016 OPTN/UNOS Minority Affairs Committee (MAC) survey to all active U.S. kidney transplant programs revealed that many programs cited difficulty in establishing a protocol for patient enrollment as the major barrier to performing these transplants.
 Specifically, the transplant programs identified the following obstacles when developing the required protocols to participate in non-A1 transplants: